ukncsc/secure-development-and-deployment/README.md

 ### Who is this guidance for?

 The simple answer is everyone involved in software development and procurement.
 These principles are intended to help secure the entire process of software development, from establishing a security-friendly culture in your organisation, through to implementation and ongoing management.
 Whether you're securing a digital service or a traditional application, these criteria will help you gauge the security maturity of your own, or a supplier's development team, and the products and services you are producing or procuring.

-Using these principles does not guarantee a secure product, but should help you gain confidence that the code you deploy is free from malicious interference.
+Using these principles does not guarantee a secure product, but should help you gain confidence that the code you deploy is free from malicious interference and fits with your [buisness risk managment stratagy](https://www.ncsc.gov.uk/blog-post/coming-soon-new-guidance-risk-management-cyber-security).
 It is also not intended as a list of compliance standards - relevant parts may be pragmatically selected and used at your discretion.

 > If you're developing a product that handles particularly sensitive information (eg information classified at SECRET or TOP SECRET), you should seek additional specialist advice about the specific threats you need to consider.